MicrosoftDocs/Dynamics-365-Operations.nl-nl/core/get-started/glossary.md

 ###### <a name="transfer-batch"></a>**overboekingsbatch**

-De hoeveelheid van één of meer artikelen die is overgeboekt of die kan worden overgeboekt.
+De hoeveelheid van één of meer artikelen, die is overgeboekt of die kan worden overgeboekt.

 ###### <a name="two-way-matching-policy"></a>**tweeweg-overeenstemmingsbeleid**